Miri Airport

-Miri Airport is an airport located 9.5 km south east of Miri, a city in the Malaysian state of Sarawak.
-The airport is the sixth-busiest airport in Malaysia, and the second-busiest in Sarawak.
+Miri Airport is an airport located 9.5 km southeast of Miri, a city in the Malaysian state of Sarawak.
+It is the sixth-busiest airport in Malaysia, and the second-busiest in Sarawak.

-Miri Airport is the main hub for MASWings Twin Otter fleet which took over the rural air services from FlyAsianXpress.
+Miri Airport is the main hub for AirBorneo Twin Otter fleet which took over the rural air services from MASwings and FlyAsianXpress.
 Its location in the middle of Malaysian Borneo close to the border of Brunei makes it a suitable hub for rural air services and an important gateway to Sarawak.
-In 2014, Miri Airport was the sixth-busiest airport in terms of aircraft movements and the sixth-busiest in terms of passengers handled with 2,363,080 passenger movements and 49,204 aircraft movements in the airport.
+In 2014, Miri Airport was the sixth-busiest airport both in terms of aircraft movements and in terms of passengers handled, with 2,363,080 passenger movements and 49,204 aircraft movements.

-Miri Airport is the second largest airport in Sarawak after Kuching International Airport, with a terminal floor space of 16,448m².
+Miri Airport is the second-largest airport in Sarawak after Kuching International Airport, with a terminal floor space of 16,448m².
 Miri Airport is not considered an international airport by the Civil Aviation Authority of Malaysia (CAAM) and Malaysia Airports Holdings Berhad (MAHB) despite having daily scheduled international flights.

 History

 As the population of Miri Town grew, the need for a larger airport prompted the government to search for a new site to alleviate the traffic at Lutong Airport.
-A site to the southeast of the town center was selected, and Miri Airport became fully operational after 1985.
+A site to the southeast of the town center was selected, and Miri Airport became fully operational after the early 1970s.

 Facilities

-Miri International Airport is situated 9.5 km (5.9 mi) south-east of Miri's city centre and is ranked the sixth busiest domestic airport in Malaysia in terms of passenger and aircraft movement.
-The airport has a terminal which can accommodate up to 2 million passengers annually.
+Miri Airport is situated 9.5 km (5.9 mi) south-east of Miri's city centre and is ranked the sixth busiest domestic airport in Malaysia in terms of passenger and aircraft movement.
+The airport operates out of a single main terminal building which can accommodate up to 2 million passengers annually.